Contents:

 Start with integration, or the lack of it.

 Our data shows 89% of MSPs lack seamless tool integration.
-They’re doing what we call the “swivel-chair Olympics,” jumping between dashboards trying to piece together what’s actually happening.
+Teams run what we call the “swivel-chair Olympics,” jumping between dashboards to piece together what’s actually going on.

 The operational impact cascades from there.

-Billing becomes a nightmare when you’re reconciling dozens of vendor invoices.
+Billing turns into a nightmare as you reconcile dozens of vendor invoices.

 Our research found 60% of MSPs struggle with billing complexity across their toolset.

 But here’s what should really worry you.
-More security tools correlate with more missed threats, not fewer.
+More security tools lead to more missed threats, not fewer.

-MSPs with the highest tool counts were most likely to report security incidents slipping through.
+MSPs with the highest stacks report the most incidents that slip through.

 Lancaster sees the human toll firsthand.